Wendy Saddington: Biography

-Wendy June Saddington was born on 26 September 1949.
-Her father was Henry Saddington and Connie Evans was her mother.
+Wendy June Saddington was born on 26 September 1949 to Henry Saddington and Connie Evans.
 Henry was a bus driver and Connie was a raincoat maker.
 Wendy was the couple's only child and she grew up in Melbourne.
 At 13 she bought her first record, Stevie Wonder's With a Song in My Heart.
 After leaving school Saddington was a typist for a private detective, "just divorces and stuff like that".
 She quit after he objected to her dress sense and did not allow her a day off for Melbourne Show Day in September.

 She attended a club venue in Carlton, the Love In, which had two singers and she thought: "Oh my god, I can sing better than that".
 Her inspirations were Nina Simone, Bessie Smith, Aretha Franklin and Bob Dylan.
-The following week at the Love In she asked if she could get up to sing, and promptly provided Bessie Smith songs and a Miriam Makeba song, 'When I've Passed on'.
+The following week at the Love In she asked if she could get up to sing, and promptly provided Bessie Smith songs and a Miriam Makeba song, "When I've Passed on".
 The management advised "you can sing here every week".